Enga Mioks

 Enga Mioks (established 1992) is a semi-professional rugby league team based in Enga Province, Papua New Guinea.
 The team competes in the Papua New Guinea National Rugby League competition.
 They play at Johnson Siki Aipus Oval, Wabag located at 3 km outside the provincial capital Wabag.

 History

 The team qualified for the SP Inter-city Cup in its 1998 season.
-In their maiden season they came a miserable second-last.
+In their maiden season they lost the second-last.
 The following season under new coaching staff and new sponsors Toyota they improved significantly coming fourth.
 In their third season with the smart recruiting of power-house international prop Raymond Karl the Mioks won their first minor premiership and SP Intercity Millennium Cup title in 2000.
-Ever since then the team has had a wayward time with financial problems and provincial problems.

 Entering the new PNGNRL competition on 2005 they had a scrappy season finishing a lonely second last.
 In 2006, however they improved just missing out on the finals play off by points difference.

+Mioks were runners up in 2009 to Rabaul Gurias losing 24-14 and again in 2018 to Goroka Lahanis losing 10-6.
+Mioks eventually won the Exon-Mobil Digicel Cup in 2023 again against Goroka Lahanis 26-6.